Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 Either Gabe had woefully underestimated the nature of his leadership, or he was woefully unfamiliar with the nature of evil.
 Or both.

 It didn’t matter, he decided.
 It wasn’t his problem any longer, and *making* it his problem could only end in bringing grief to the people he loved.
-He didn’t think of himself as a coward, but…
+He didn’t think of himself as a coward, but...

 ...But there was a time when sensible men knew when to quit.
-There was a time to stand on his principles, and a time to… to…
+There was a time to stand on his principles, and a time to... to...

 To what?
 To turn his back on them?
 Maybe he was a coward after all!
 But search his gut, his heart and his conscience though he did, Gabe just couldn’t find it in himself to stand up any longer.
 It had taken a lifetime, but the bastards had finally worn him down.